graalvm/workshops/vscode-tools-for-micronaut/README.md

 * Use the search and filter feature of the `BEANS` panel to locate some subset of beans that come from dependencies.
 Navigate to the source code for these beans.
 * What other features would you like to see associated with the beans panel?
 Please make a note.

-Within the `ENDPOINTS` panel we can see the endpoints that were defined within our controller.
+Within the `ENDPOINTS` panel we can see the endpoints that are defined within our controller.

 ![keyboard](./images/keyboard.jpg)

 Over to you:
-* Use the `ENDPOINTS` view to navigate to the code defining the endpoints in the application.
+* Use the `ENDPOINTS` panel to navigate to the code defining the endpoints in the application.
 * Start the application.
-What new features are availabl for the endpoint(s)?
+What new features are available for the endpoint(s)?
-* What other features would you like to see associated with endpoints panel?
+* What other features would you like to see associated with the `ENDPOINTS` panel?
 Please make a note.

 There is one further way to navigate around your application in VS Code and that is using the, `Go to Symbol in Workspace` tool.
 This is opened with the key combination of, `CTRL + T` on Windows and Linux and `⌘  + T` on MacOS.
 When the symbols search field is opened we can use one of the two prefixes to filter the symbols to those that we want: